 It would be best if you had better and healthier habits.

 Here are the changes you are encouraged to adopt to make your weight loss journey easier.

-Before you undergo weight loss surgery, it becomes important to assess how you perceive food, as well as how you eat, and what you eat.
+Before you undergo weight loss surgery, it becomes important to assess how you perceive food, how you eat and what you eat.

 A nutritional evaluation can help.

-Your bariatric surgeon will usually hook you up with a nutritional expert who can assess your dietary concerns.
+Your bariatric surgeon usually hooks you with a nutritional expert who can assess your dietary concerns.

 This expert is concerned with the foods that make up your diet.

 You may be asked: